isbadawi/isbadawi.github.io/source/_posts/2014-02-04-an-obscure-bug-story.markdown

 ---
 layout: post
-title: 'My "hardest bug" story'
+title: 'An obscure bug story'
-date: 2014-01-19 02:03
+date: 2014-02-04 02:03
 comments: true
-categories: [code, google, gwt, bug]
+categories: [code, google, gwt]
 ---

 It's common to be asked a question like "what's the hardest bug you've debugged?" at job interviews in tech.
 This post is about the bug I usually describe.
+The snag is that it's quite involved and I don't actually understand it all the way through -- there are one or two aspects to it I often hand-wavingly gloss over.
-Somehow I feel like every time I explain it I'm less and less confident that I understand it completely, and so the hope is that by writing it out and fact checking it I'll have a better handle on it.
-It's also kind of strange and interesting.
+The hope was that by writing it out and fact checking it I'd have a better handle on it; this is what came out.

 <!--more-->